faide/py3o.template/docs/source/templating.rst

 If you have read the Python code above you have seen that we pushed a dictionnary to our template.render() method.
 We must now declare the attributes you want to use from those variables in LibreOffice.

-This is done by creating user fields with specific names.
+This is done by creating user fields (CTRL-F2) with specific names.
 The naming scheme is important because it permits differentiate real user fields, which have their own purpose we won't discuss in this document, from the ones we define in order to easily use them in our templates.

-User fields should be defined as follows:
+User fields should be defined as follows, press CTRL-F2 then choose variables and user-fields:

   .. image:: images/fields_definition.png